A popular hiking trail in the Cusco region the Ancascocha Trek to Machu Picchu

 It is held at our main office in Cusco (or your hotel, by prior arrangement).
 It is essential to attend to ensure you have all the correct information and gear before heading into the mountains.

-Will there be electricity to charge my devices?
+Is there electricity to charge my phone during the Ancascocha Trek?

 No. During the first three days in the Ancascocha wilderness, there is no access to electricity.
 You must bring all electronics 100% charged and carry a high-capacity Portable Power Bank.
 You will only find outlets on Day 3 (Ollantaytambo) and Day 4 (Aguas Calientes).